kallaway/100-days-of-code/r1-log.md

 Today's Progress: I started with Udacity course, git and github.
 I finished the last chapter about how to delete and remove commits.
 After that, I found some interesting resources, A Smart Way To Learn JS, I did some tests.
 Then, watched Brad Travery video again.
 Practiced with HTML5 application development and JavaScript exercises, also finished  Workflow Tools Course on lynda.

 Feelings: I had headache and my eyes were sore a little.
 I think I should rest a little.
 When I woke up, I felt I didn't rest at all.
 I started a new book about how to struggle better and try not chase happiness, solve your problems.

+ Day 41: January 13, 2020

+ Today's Progress: I read JavaScript book and solved test about HTML, CSS an JavaScript.
+I felt like I don't know anything.
+I will revise my learning.
+I did Pomodoro for the first time.
+I liked it, it keeps me more organized and focused.
+I will continue to learn about the concepts more because logic is so important in programming.

+ Feelings: I am motivated; but really it's so hard to retain information.
+I got started Coursera course, I will watch and learn more about learning.